Purdue-CSUSB/CS-190-F2016/tutorials/other/ssh_keys.md

 If you working across multiple machines (say keeping your cs180 lab in a github repository), you'll need to generate and add both your personal computer and your cs server's authorized keys to github (add a new key for each in settings)

+#Summary
+1. Generate a public + private key pair (**ssh-keygen** for UNIX, **PuTTYGen** for Windows)
+2. Place the public key on remote machines, github account settings, etc
+3. Initiate a connection to the server!
+UNIX terminals will automatically use your client machine's key, you need to specify it manually for PuTTY